Game-of-whales/GOW-SDK-ANDROID/README.md

 	compile 'com.google.android.gms:play-services-gcm:xxx'
 ```

+> You can find an example of using the SDK [here](https://github.com/Game-of-whales/GOW-SDK-ANDROID/tree/master/AndroidExample).

 Run your game.
 The information about it began to be collected and displayed on the [dashboard](http://gameofwhales.com/documentation/dashboard).
 In a few days, you will get data for analyzing.